seewoo5/seewoo5.github.io/_posts/2024-06-08-umn-relative-langlands.md

 ---

 There was [Relative Langlands Duality summer school & workshop at University of Minnesota](https://cse.umn.edu/math/events/summer-school-and-workshop-relative-langlands-duality), which introduces the recent work by Ben-Zvi, Sakellaridis, and Venkatesh ([the huge paper](https://www.math.ias.edu/~akshay/research/BZSVpaperV1.pdf) called BZSV) and related works.
-I got interest in the topic after I study Gan-Gross-Prasad problems and related topics.
+I got interest in the topic after I study Gan-Gross-Prasad and Ichino-Ikeda type problems and related topics.
 In my understanding, **relative** Langlands duality can be summarized as

 > Study Langlands functoriality and relate it to periods and special L-values

 as a number theorist, not as a mathematical physicist.
-As far as I know, we don't have nice arithmetic theory yet (we have arithmetic QFT by Minhyong Kim, but they are not fully developed as much as geometric analogues).
+As far as I know, we don't have nice arithmetic theory yet (we have arithmetic TQFT by Minhyong Kim, but they are not fully developed as much as geometric analogues).

 ## Summer school